Kobe Bryant's 13-Year-Old Daughter Also Dead in Helicopter Crash

 Additionally, Bryant's 13-year-old daughter was also with her dad on the aircraft and passed away on Sunday morning, E!
 News has confirmed.
 The Oscar winner and his daughter were two of five people who died in the accident, which is currently under investigation.

 While many outlets have reported that Rick Fox was on board the helicopter, E!
-News can confirm we wasn't.
+News can confirm he wasn't.
 At this time, it is still unclear who piloted the helicopter and what exactly happened the moments before it crashed.

 According to TMZ, the father-daughter duo were allegedly headed to the Mamba Academy for a basketball practice, which is near the Thousand Oaks and Calabasas area in Los Angeles.